takashato/filament-modal-relation-managers/README.md

 // for example in a resource table

-public CourseResource extends Resource {
+class CourseResource extends Resource {

     // ...